Kernel - Processes and threads - Management

-SIGCHLD signal plays other imortant role in process termination sequence.
-It allows to safety remove remaining child process resources which are not able to be removed during the process runtime (e.g last thread kernel stack).
+SIGCHLD signal plays other important role in process termination sequence.
+It allows to safety remove the remaining child process resources which are not able to be removed during the process runtime (e.g last thread kernel stack).

 exec() family functions.

 On non-MMU architectures there is one important step performed after binary object is mapped and before control is passed to the program entry point.
-This is the program rellocation with recalculates some of programm structures (e.g.
+This step is the program relocation which recalculates some of program structures (e.g.

 GOT) used for accessing variables during the runtime.
-The rellocation depends on the current location of program in memory.
+The relocation depends on the current memory location of program.

 endthread() functions should be used.